‘Flames were huge’: Pro motocross rider loses bikes, gear in garage fire

-His livelihood, gone in a matter of seconds.
+HAYSVILLE, Kan.
+(KSNW) – His livelihood gone in a matter of seconds.
 That after a fire ripped through a Haysville man’s garage.

 The pro motocross rider lost the very things he needs to compete.

-Jason Richey says it was around six a-m last Monday, that he woke up for work, and saw his family’s garage on fire.
-He says almost everything he’s worked for, is gone.
+Jason Richey says it was around 6 a.m. last Monday that he woke up for work and saw his family’s garage on fire.
+He says almost everything he’s worked for is gone.

 Flames, as high as the trees, could be seen shooting out of this garage.